2018 Kirkus Prize Finalist in Fiction

 Pearl's job is to make people happy.
 Every day she provides customers with personalized recommendations for greater contentment.
 But how does one measure an emotion?

 Meanwhile, there's Pearl's teenage son, Rhett.
 A sensitive kid who has forged an unconventional path through adolescence, Rhett seems to find greater contentment in being unhappy.

 Told from an alternating cast of endearing characters, Tell the Machine Goodnight delivers a smartly moving and entertaining story about relationships and the ways that they can most surprise and define us.
 Along the way, Katie Williams playfully illuminates our national obsession with positive psychology, our reliance on quick fixes and technology.
-What happens when these obsessions begin to overlap?
 With warmth, humor, and a clever touch, Williams taps into our collective unease about the modern world and allows us see it a little more clearly.